-New and Amended PFRS effective for reporting periods beginning on or after January 1, 2019
+a.
+New and Amended PFRS effective for reporting periods beginning on or after January 1, 2021

 PFRS 9, Financial Instrument which replaces PAS 39 should be adopted effective the annual periods beginning on or after January 1, 2019.
-However, its adoption has been deferred to CY 2025.
-The deferment is made in order to coincide with the implementation of PFRS 17 which the Insurance Commission deferred to CY 2025.
+Initially, this has been deferred to coincide with the implementation of PFRS 17 which the Insurance Commission deferred to CY 2025.
+However, with the recording of Insurance Contract Liabilities, PhilHealth shall now adopt PFRS 9 upon approval of the ECL model by the Board of Directors.

-PFRS 9, Financial Instruments - This Standard replaces Philippine Accounting Standard (PAS) 39, Financial Instruments: Recognition and Measurement (and all the previous versions of PFRS 9).
-It provides requirements for the classification and measurement of financial assets and liabilities, impairment, hedge accounting, recognition, and depreciation expense recognition.
+PFRS 9, Financial Instruments - This standard replaces PAS 39, Financial Instruments: Recognition and Measurement (and all the previous versions of PFRS 9).
+It contains requirements for the classification and measurement of financial assets and financial liabilities, impairment, hedge accounting, recognition and derecognition.

-PFRS 9 requires all recognized financial assets to be subsequently measured at amortized cost or fair value (through profit or loss or through other comprehensive income), depending on their classification by reference to the business model within which they are held and their contractual cash flow characteristics.
+PFRS 9 requires all recognized financial assets to be subsequently measured at amortized cost or fair value (through profit or loss or through other comprehensive income [OCI]), depending on the classification by reference to the business model within which these are held and its contractual cash flow characteristics.

-For financial liabilities, the most significant effect of PFRS 9 relates to cases where the fair value option is taken: the amount of change in fair value of a financial liability designated as at Fair Value Through Profit or Loss (FVTPL) that is attributable to changes in the credit risk of that liability is recognized in other comprehensive income (rather than in profit or loss), unless this creates an accounting mismatch.
+For financial liabilities, the amount of change in fair value of a financial liability designated as fair value through profit or loss (FVPL) that is attributable to changes in the credit risk of that liability is recognized in OCI (rather than in profit or loss), unless this creates an accounting mismatch.

-- For the impairment of financial assets, PFRS 9 introduces an "expected credit loss" model based on the concept of providing for expected losses at inception of a contract; recognition of a credit loss should no longer wait for there to be objective evidence of impairment. - For hedge accounting, PFRS 9 introduces a substantial overhaul allowing financial statements to better reflect how risk management activities are undertaken when hedging financial and non-financial risk exposures.
+For the impairment of financial assets, PFRS 9 introduces an "expected credit loss" model based on the concept of providing for expected losses at inception of a contract.
+Recognition of a credit loss should no longer wait for there to be objective evidence of impairment.

+For hedge accounting, PFRS 9 introduces a substantial overhaul allowing financial statements to better reflect how risk management activities are undertaken when hedging financial and nonfinancial risk exposures.